-Applications will open again in July 2021 for groups and September 2021 for music creators.
-If you are a music creator, please email email@example.com to register your interest and we will contact you when applications open.
+Applications are now open for groups, and will open for music creators in September 2021.
+If you are a music creator, please email firstname.lastname@example.org to register your interest and we will contact you when applications open.

-We are excited to be able to broaden the scope of the project, opening up opportunities for more music creators and music groups to take part.
-Adopt a Music Creator will celebrate the range and breadth of music being made by music makers and creators in all its forms.
+The Adopt a Music Creator project (formerly Adopt a Composer) celebrates the range and breadth of music being made by music makers and creators in all its forms.

 Adopt a Music Creator is a creative journey that lasts up to a year.
 Music creators have the opportunity to get to know performing groups and write a piece especially for them to premiere, while groups have the chance to contribute to the creation of a new work by some of the UK’s most promising music creators.
 Each pairing is assigned an experienced mentor to support and guide the music creator and group, and help the creative process run smoothly.